KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Introduction

 \section{Introduction}

-Discovering a structured causal representation of the world allows humans to perform a wide repertoire of motor tasks such as interacting with objects.
-At the core of this process lies the ability to predict the response of the environment to applying an action \citep{miall1996forward, wolpert1998multiple}.
-Such an internal model, often referred to as the forward model, aims to come up with an estimation of future states of the world given its current state and an action.
-By cascading the predictions of a forward model it is also possible to plan a sequence of actions that would bring the world from an initial state to a desired goal state \citep{wolpert1998internal, wolpert1995internal}.
+\IEEEPARstart{D}{iscovering} a structured representation of the world allows humans to perform a wide repertoire of motor tasks such as interacting with objects.
+The core of this process is learning to predict the response of the environment to applying an action \citep{miall1996forward}.
+The internal models, often referred to as the forward models, come up with an estimation of the future states of the world given its current state and the action.
+By cascading the predictions of a forward model, it is possible to plan a sequence of actions that would bring the world from an initial state to a desired goal state.

-Recently, various deep learning architectures have been proposed to perform forward modeling using an object-centric representation of the system \citep{ye2020object, chen2021grounding, Li2020, qi2020learning}.
-This object-centric representation is learned from the visual observation by factorizing the scene into the underlying object instances using ground-truth object states (e.g., object class, position, and bounding box).

-We identified two major limitations in the recent work: First, existing approaches either assume access to the ground-truth object states \citep{battaglia2016interaction, Li2020} or predict them using idealized techniques such as pre-trained object detection or instance segmentation models \citep{ye2020object, qi2020learning}.
-However, obtaining ground truth objects state information is not feasible in practice.
-Relying on object detection and segmentation tools, on the other hand, makes the forward model fragile and dependent on the flawless performance of these tools.
-More often than not, pre-trained object detection or segmentation models suffer from poor generalization to unseen objects.
-Second, factorizing the scene into object instances limits the generalization of forward models to scenarios with a different number of objects.
+Recently, deep learning architectures have been proposed to perform forward prediction using an object-centric representation of the system \citep{chen2021grounding, Li2020, qi2020learning, ye2020object}.
+This representation is learned from the visual observation by factorizing the scene into the underlying object instances using ground-truth object states (e.g., object class, position, and bounding box).
+We identified two major limitations in the existing work: First, they either assume access to the ground-truth object states \citep{battaglia2016interaction, Li2020} or predict them using pre-trained object detection or instance segmentation models \citep{qi2020learning, ye2020object}.
+However, obtaining the ground truth object states is not always feasible in practice, especially in real-world settings.
+Relying on pre-trained object detection and segmentation models further makes the forward models fragile as the perception models do not work on novel objects, significantly limiting their generalization capability.
+Second, factorizing the scene into a fixed number of object instances limits the generalization of the model models to scenarios with a different number of objects.